anhminhnguyen3110/edtech-fe/documents/lessonAndQuiz.md

 ![7 - Lesson showing.gif](../images/Lesson%20showing/18.png)
 ![7 - Lesson showing.gif](../images/Lesson%20showing/19.png)

+### Download Sample Lesson PPT

+You can also download a **sample lesson PowerPoint** to see a more detailed structure of how lessons are generated: [Download Sample PPT](../images/Chloe-lesson.pptx)

 ## AI-Generated Quizzes: Tailored Assessments in an Instant

 Need a custom quiz to reinforce the lesson?
 No problem!
 With **AI-powered quiz generation**, create quizzes that are automatically aligned with the lesson content, addressing student difficulties and ensuring **personalized assessments** for every student.